Tejaswini Khedkar

 Understanding users

 What worked out?
-We conducted 20+ interviews with sales team and retail partners by collaborating with UX researchers.
+I conducted 20+ interviews with sales team and retail partners by collaborating with UX researchers.
 We gathered metrics from existing applications they use.

 Product Proposal